 Self-Management Education (SME)

-Self-management education (SME) includes a variety of programs, usually held in the community like a local YMCA or Parks Department, help adults with a chronic condition learn how to manage their condition, prevent its short- and long-term health consequences, and achieve the best possible quality of life.
+Self-management education (SME) includes a variety of programs, usually held in the community like a local YMCA or parks department, that help adults with a chronic condition learn how to manage it, prevent its short- and long-term health consequences, and achieve the best possible quality of life.Osteoarthritis | Prevention & Self-Management

-Chronic Disease Self-Management (CDSMP) This is a classroom based program that provides tools to help manage symptoms related to chronic conditions.
+Chronic Disease Self-Management (CDSMP) This is a classroom-based program that provides tools to help manage symptoms related to chronic conditions.
 The workshops meet for 2.5 hours per week over 6 weeks.
-There is also a Spanish version of the program Tomando Control de su Salud (Spanish CDSMP).
-This program leads to significant improvements in ability to do social and household activities, mental health, reduction in symptoms like pain and increased confidence in your ability to manage chronic conditions.
+There is also a Spanish version of the program: Tomando Control de su Salud (Spanish CDSMP).
+This program leads to significant improvements in ability to do social and household activities, mental health, reduction in symptoms like pain, and increased confidence in your ability to manage chronic conditions.

 Similar to self-management programs, physical activity programs can help you learn to manage your symptoms while becoming more active.
 Physical activity can decrease pain, improve physical function by about 40%, and may reduce healthcare costs.
 Visit the Stay Active page to find all of our physical activity resources